MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_apppages.md

 # Get to know the SharePoint Application pages

 Learning pathways provides two SharePoint Application pages that you should know about as an administrator.
-These two pages are non-editable.
+These two pages are non-editable and should not be deleted.

 - CustomLearningAdmin.aspx
 - CustomLearningViewer.aspx